christianThardy/christianThardy.github.io/tom-interpretability.md

       - 17.6 queries to 11.3 return sparse signals
         - Keys attending to queries returns a heavy emphasis from 11.3 on Mark changing the cats location to 17.6 simultaneously focusing on the box and basket with higher correlation on basket, and when John coming back to the room and unaware of what happened

-      - 17.6 forms a strong "self-composition” induction pattern across the entire sequence
+      - 17.6 forms a strong induction pattern across the entire sequence
-        - Query to key shows dual perspective encoding
+        - Query to 15.0 keys show dual perspective encoding
           - Values to output show semnatic refinement and high attention to dual perspective encoding